Exclusive Interview: Paula Radcliffe – Predictions for Tokyo 2020

-“I think it's good that they're finally looking at the health of the athletes and the best thing for the athletes on where they stage things, even though I think there was a little bit of self-interest in terms of the IOC not wanting to be slated like the IAAF were for Doha.”
+“I think it's good that they're finally looking at the health of the athletes and the best thing for the athletes on where they stage things, even though I think there was a little bit of self-interest in terms of the IOC not wanting to be slated like the IAAF was for Doha.”

 "I think it's important that they considered that, but I also think it was important to consider that in Japan marathon running is like the blue-ribbon event.
 They're not really bothered if you put the 100m in Sapporo, but they were pretty angry that they put the marathon there.”